Skip to main content

 Owens defended black conservatives for “having the audacity to think for themselves” and “become educated about our history.”
 As an example, she declared the late president Richard Nixon’s electoral “Southern strategy”—an appeal to white racial resentment after the passage of civil rights legislation—to be a “myth” that “never happened.”
 During a break in the hearing, Owens said that her claim about the Southern strategy was backed up by “a Prager University video.”

-Prager U—essentially a propaganda mill for right-wing ideology that calls itself a “university”—responded by reasserting Owens’ claim that the Southern Strategy is a myth and promoting its 2017 video, “Why Did the Democratic South Become Republican?”
+Prager U—essentially a propaganda mill for right-wing ideology that calls itself a “university”—responded by reasserting Owens’ claim that the Southern Strategy is a myth and promoting its 2017 video(link is external), “Why Did the Democratic South Become Republican?”

 “You can take the Nixon archives, the word of GOP strategists and RNC chairmen, party switches by politicians and region, the GOP platforms, polling data, and all the rest,” Kruse wrote.
 “Or you can handwave all of it away and call the Southern Strategy a ‘myth’ because of a ‘Prager U’ video.”